Floating island: Artificial floating islands

 Spiral Island was a more modern one-person effort to build an artificial floating island, on the Caribbean coast of Mexico.
 Modern artificial islands mimicking the floating reedbeds of the Uros are increasingly used by local governments and catchment managers to improve water quality at source, reducing pollutants in surface water bodies and providing biodiversity habitat.
 Examples include Gold Coast City Council in Australia.
 Artificial floating reedbeds are commonly anchored to the shoreline or bottom of water body, to ensure the system does not float away in a storm event or create a hazard.

 During World War II, the British Project Habakkuk proposed the construction of aircraft carriers made of ice-like Pykrete.
 Its size and speed made it more of an artificial iceberg or island than a ship.

 Commercial development of floating islands has begun taking place.
 Floating habitat islands were installed with salicornia salt marsh plants at Sydney Olympic Park Authority in 2011 providing nesting sites for local and migratory birds including black swans, black-winged stilts, red-necked avocets, Pacific black ducks and chestnut teals, using the Aqua Biofilter product.
-The world's largest vegetated floating islands 4 acre in size were installed in 2004 using Aqua Biofilter™ product with Canna (plant) at Lake Tai, China using materials including a combination of polyurethane open cell filter foam, closed cell polyethylene flotation foam, bamboo and coconut fibre filter foam mix with wicking ability to supply water to plant roots.
+The world's largest vegetated floating islands 4 acre in size were installed in 2004 using Aqua Biofilter product with canna at Lake Tai, China using materials including a combination of polyurethane open cell filter foam, closed cell polyethylene flotation foam, bamboo and coconut fibre filter foam mix with wicking ability to supply water to plant roots.

 A commercially produced floating island was installed in the river otter enclosure at Zoo Montana in 2007.
 In 2009 and the beginning of 2010, a few larger islands were launched to provide nesting habitat for Caspian tern colonies.
 The largest of the islands, at a record-setting 44000 sqft, was launched into the water at Sheepy Lake.
 These islands are a collaboration between the United States Army Corps of Engineers, Oregon State University, and Floating Islands West, a Floating Island International license holder.

-A recent US Army Corps of Engineers project was built in The Hideout, Pennsylvania as part of a watershed management project.
+A US Army Corps of Engineers project was built in 2012 in The Hideout, Pennsylvania, as part of a watershed management project.
 The floating island was created to mimic nature; help improve water quality, including reducing phosphorus levels; and buffer habitats against surges in nutrients and pollution.

 Buoyancy in artificial floating reedbeds is commonly provided by polyethylene or polyurethane foam, or polyethylene plastic containing air voids.
 Growth media include coconut fibre; mats made of polyester or recycled PET bottles; synthetic geotechnical mat; jute; soil; and sand.

 Artificial floating islands are sometimes made by planting cattails and other plants on floating plastic rafts in order to reduce phosphorus levels in the water.
 In Cleveland's Cuyahoga River floating rafts were made to restore fish populations.

+Artificial floating islands have been sought out as structures for different habitational and industrial purposes, e.g. floating oil rigs.